What is Gold Star Lacrosse?

 Where are the practices held?

 Outdoor practices will be held at Medway High School.
-Indoor practice location is John Smith Sports in Milford.
+Indoor practice location is The Park in Milford.
 All practices are included in the membership cost.

 Where are the tournaments?

 A majority of tournaments are held in New England.
 There are some travel tournaments in November, June & July.

 How do I sign up to play in a tournament?